AdhithiyaSureshRaja/AdhithiyaSureshRaja/README.md

 ## About Me 🚀
 - 🎓 I'm a Final year Electronics and Communication Engineering student.
 - 🤖 I’m currently learning **Machine Learning**.
-- 🎨 I play games gatcha games and brawl stars . watch anime during my free time and like to learn about the socio-economic and geopolitical state of the world.
+- 🎨 I play gatcha games , brawl stars and watch anime during my free time (I love fate) and like to learn about the socio-economic and geopolitical state of the world.
 - 📫 How to reach me : https://www.linkedin.com/in/adhithiya-suresh-raja-14a93636a/

 ## The method to my madness 😰 :